-Atelier Meštrović, overlooked museum dedicated to the famous sculptor
+Atelier Meštrović: an overlooked museum dedicated to the famous sculptor

 Ivan Meštrović was the most famous contemporary Croatian sculptor, who lived in Yugoslavia, Italy, Switzerland, and the United States.
 At the end of his career, he worked as a professor of sculpture at Syracuse University and the University of Notre Dame in South Bend, Indiana.
 During his life, his work was influenced by old masters, Secession, Rodin’s naturalism, and expressionistic style.

 In his career, he created a great number of public monuments located all around Europe and the United States.
 While walking around Zagreb you can look for his artwork, which is located in Upper Town, in front of the Croatian National Theater, in the front yard of the Academy of Fine Arts, and some other places.